QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/network/poisoning.md

-# LLMNR/NBT-NS Poisoning
+# LLMNR/NBT-NS/mDNS Poisoning

 [![active_directory_enumeration_attacks](../../../../_badges/htb/active_directory_enumeration_attacks.svg)](https://academy.hackthebox.com/course/preview/active-directory-enumeration--attacks)
 [![breachingad](../../../../_badges/thm/breachingad.svg)](https://tryhackme.com/r/room/breachingad)

 <div class="row row-cols-lg-2"><div>

-Inside an internal windows network, when a DNS server is not available or a DNS request fails, LLMNR and NBT-NS may be used.
+Inside an internal windows network, when a DNS request fails or a DNS server is not available, LLMNR and NBT-NS may be used to send a local query to machines within the subnet.

 * 🐲 LLMNR uses UDP port 5355
 * 🐲 NBT-NS uses UDP port 137
 * ☠️ NBT-NS may be used in older Windows-based networks
 * ☠️ NBT-NS may be used when LLMNR fails to find a host
+* ☠️ mDNS may be used when both LLMNR and NBT-NS failed

 Both protocols are vulnerable to multiple attacks such as spoofing.
 </div><div>